celinaholbaekk-svg/Fake-Group-Project/README.md

 This project builds a fake news detection system using the FakeNewsCorpus dataset.
 First, the dataset is cleaned by applying tokenization, stopword removal, and stemming.
 Then, the dataset is divided into 80\% training, 10\% validation, and 10\% test data.

 We also develop a simple logistic regression model to evaluate the data using the F1-score.
-In addition, we build a more advanced model using Support Vector Machine and TF-IDF features.
+In addition, we build a more advanced model using a Support Vector Machine and TF-IDF features.

 Finally, the models are evaluated on both the FakeNewsCorpus and LIAR datasets.